-The Group recognizes its interests in its Jointly-Controlled Entities using the equity method, as described in the relevant Hong Kong Financial Reporting Standards ("HKFRSs").
-Applying those applicable accounting standards, if the Group's share of losses of a Jointly-Controlled Entity equals or exceeds its interest in the Jointly-Controlled Entity, the Group discontinues recognizing its share of further losses.
-After the Group's interest is reduced to zero, additional losses are provided for, and a liability is recognized, only to the extent that the Group has incurred legal or constructive obligations or made payments on behalf of the Jointly-Controlled Entity.
-If the Jointly-Controlled Entity subsequently reports profits, the Group resumes recognising its share of those profits only after its share of the profits equals the share of losses not recognised.
+The Group recognizes its interests in its jointly-controlled entities using the equity method, as described in the relevant Hong Kong Financial Reporting Standards ("HKFRSs").
+Applying those applicable accounting standards, if the Group's share of losses of a jointly-controlled entity equals or exceeds its interest in the jointly-controlled entity, the Group discontinues recognizing its share of further losses.
+After the Group's interest is reduced to zero, additional losses are provided for, and a liability is recognized, only to the extent that the Group has incurred legal or constructive obligations or made payments on behalf of the jointly-controlled entity.
+If the jointly-controlled entity subsequently reports profits, the Group resumes recognising its share of those profits only after its share of the profits equals the share of losses not recognised.

-During the Track Record Period, we had two Jointly-Controlled Entities, one of which was established for the operation of one of our restaurants in a shopping mall in Hong Kong under a joint venture arrangement with a joint venture partner and the other was established for the operation of our restaurant in Macau under a joint venture arrangement with a joint venture partner.
+During the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012, we had two Jointly-Controlled Entities, one of which was established for the operation of one of our restaurants in a shopping mall in Hong Kong under a joint venture arrangement with a joint venture partner and the other was established for the operation of our restaurant in Macau under a joint venture arrangement with a joint venture partner.

 HKFRS 10 Consolidated Financial Statements establishes a single control model that applies to all entities including special purpose entities or structured entities effective for annual periods beginning on or after January 1, 2013.
 It includes a new definition of control which is used to determine which entities are consolidated.
 In the opinion of the Directors, the Group together with the joint venture partners collectively control each of Famous Star and Pak Tat.

 Upon the adoption of the HKFRS 10, the Group will continue to account for its interests in joint ventures, Famous Star and Pak Tat, under equity method in accordance with the relevant HKFRSs.